1960 South Vietnamese coup attempt: Aftermath

 The American military establishment strongly backed Diệm.
-Colonel Edward Lansdale, a CIA agent who helped entrench Diệm in power in 1955, ridiculed Durbrow's comments and called on the Eisenhower administration to recall the ambassador.
+Colonel Edward Lansdale, a CIA officer who helped entrench Diệm in power in 1955, ridiculed Durbrow's comments and called on the Eisenhower administration to recall the ambassador.
 Lansdale said that "It is most doubtful that Ambassador Durbrow has any personal stature remaining.
 Diệm must feel that Durbrow sided with the rebels emotionally.
 Perhaps he feels that Durbrow's remarks over the months helped incite the revolt."
 Lansdale criticised Durbrow: "At the most critical moment of the coup, the U.S. Ambassador urged Diệm to give in to rebel demands to avoid bloodshed."
 Lieutenant General Lionel McGarr, the new MAAG commander, agreed with Lansdale.
 McGarr had been in contact with both the rebel and loyalist units during the standoff and credited the failure of the coup to the "courageous action of Diệm coupled with loyalty and versatility of commanders bringing troops into Saigon".
 McGarr asserted that "Diệm has emerged from this severe test in position of greater strength with visible proof of sincere support behind him both in armed forces and civilian population."
 General Lyman Lemnitzer, the chairman of the US Joint Chiefs of Staff said that "When you have rebellious forces against you, you have to act forcibly and not restrain your friends.
 The main point is that sometimes bloodshed can't be avoided and that those in power must act decisively."
 The State Department advised President Eisenhower to send Diệm a congratulatory message, but Durbrow objected, arguing that Diệm would interpret the message as an unqualified endorsement of his rule and prevent him from "grasping and heeding lessons of [the] coup".